ComplexityVE/HipsterNetworks/reports/draft_final_report.md

 ## Extension:
 To extend on the work done by Juul and Porter, we also run the model on a Barabasi and Albert model.
 Additionally, we play around with different starting conditions and values for percentage of hipsters, tau values, and threshold values.

+*Figure 6: A graph of the adoption fraction vs P values on a Barabasi and Albert model.
+Tau is 3.
+For each value of P, we ran 100 simulations with time step 20 and averaged the adoption fractions at a steady state.
+Product 1 is in red and product 2 is in blue.*

+We ran a sweep of threshold values from 1/20, to 1/50 on the Facebook model to investigate the impact of the threshold on the spread and found x (to be filled out).

+*Figure 7: A graph of the adoption fraction vs threshold values.
+Tau is 3, P is 0.3.
+For each threshold value, we ran 100 simulations with time step 20 and averaged the adoption fractions at a steady state.
+Product 1 is in red and product 2 is in blue.*

 ## Conclusion
 The replication of the Juul and Porter paper on Facebook data shows that when hipsters are less updated on the current ideas spreading throughout a network, the originally unpopular idea has a greater chance of becoming and remaining popular.
 Hipsters adopt the least popular product so a delay in information means that they believe that the originally unpopular idea is unpopular even when it is actualy popular.